gfdatascience/getting_and_cleaning_data/CodeBook.md

 1. The merging on training and data sets form files labled with identifiers "X", "y" and "subjects".
 2. Extracting mean and sandard deviation fields from the merged files.
-3. Reformating the label descriptors by replacing "-" with "." and removing "()".
+3. Reformating the feature descriptors by replacing "-" with "." and removing "()".

 * tbodyacc.mean.x
 * tbodyacc.mean.y